bitcoin-computer/docs/start.md

 # Start

-If you are trying out the Bitcoin Computer for the first time we recommend to follow the readme file of the Bitcoin Computer Library.
-If you want to integrate into a new or existing application you will also need the Bitcoin Computer Library.
+If you are trying out the Bitcoin Computer for the first time, or you want to integrate it into a new or existing application, we recommend to follow the readme file of the Bitcoin Computer Library.

 [!ref target="blank" text="Bitcoin Computer Library"](https://www.npmjs.com/package/@bitcoin-computer/lib)